yonihu/gs-messaging-reactor/README.ftl.md

 Summary
 -------
 Congrats!
-You've just developed an asynchronous, event-driven system using the Reactor project.
+You've just developed an asynchronous, message-driven system using the Reactor project.
 This is just the beginning of what you can build with it.

 [u-json]: /u/json
 [u-application-context]: /u/application-context